radicle-dev/radicle.xyz/_guides/user.md

     ✓ You're all set.
     ...

 When you've completed the steps, your new Radicle DID (Decentralized Identifier) will be generated and displayed.
-The Radicle DID is a [self-sovereign][ssi] identity you have full control over.
 If `ssh-agent` is running, your private key will also be added to it for future use.
+While similar to your Node ID (NID), the Radicle DID is formatted as a [Decentralized Identifier][did], whereas the NID is simply the encoded public key.
+The Radicle DID is your own [self-sovereign][ssi] identity.
+Share it freely with collaborators!

 <aside class="span-4">
   <p><strong>DIDs</strong> are a new identifier standard established by the W3C